telent/liminix/README.md

 Liminix is pre-1.0.
 We are still finding new and better ways to do things, and there is no attempt to maintain backward compatibility with the old ways.

-This will change when it settles down.
+The [NEWS](NEWS) file (available wherever you found this README) is a high-level overview of breaking changes.

-_In general:_ development mostly happens on the `main` branch, which is therefore not guaranteed to build or to work on every commit.
+Development mostly happens on the `main` branch, which is therefore not guaranteed to build or to work on every commit.
 For the latest functioning version, see [the CI system](https://build.liminix.org/jobset/liminix/build) and pick a revision with all jobs green.

-_In particular:_ as of July 2023, a significant re-arrangement of modules and services is ongoing:

-* if you are using out-of-tree configurations created before commit 2e50368, especially if they reference things under pkgs.liminix, they will need updating.
-Look at changes to examples/rotuer.nix for guidance

-* the same is intermittently true for examples/{extensino,arhcive}.nix where I've updated rotuer and not updated them to match.

 ## Documentation